 |gun control||“concealed carry” and laws and “United States”|

-For example, if you search for the phrase death penalty in the Search Hartness box on the library homepage, you will find sources that are in the subject area of capital punishment, the standard term for sources about that topic.
+For example, if you search for the phrase “death penalty” in from the library homepage, you will find sources that are in the subject area of “capital punishment”, the standard term for sources about that topic.

 Using “capital punishment,” rather than “death penalty,” as a search term may produce more relevant results.

-If you aren’t finding sources on your topic, try stringing together a series of words and phrases that are related.
-Web tools like Google automatically add the word AND between your terms.
-Be aware that not all library databases add the word AND to your search terms.
+Library databases don’t automatically add the word AND to your search terms.
 In a basic search, it’s always a good idea to use one or two narrow terms and one very broad term connected by the word AND to improve your search results (e.g. Thor and death and mythology).
 [The capitalization of AND isn’t necessary, it’s done here for emphasis.]

-If you want to search “deeply” throughout the text of articles, you can also select ALL TEXT from an advanced search.
+If you want to search throughout the text of articles, you can also select All Text from an advanced search.